- basic spins (chair spin and variations, soldier, frog);

 Tips for beginners

-- Wipe the pylon all the time.
-Before, during and after training, wipe the pylon with an alcohol solution and a soft cloth at all times.
-This will help to keep the pylon dry all the time for a better grip on your skin.
-This means that there is less chance to get injured, and in general, it is easier to perform tricks and elements on a dry wiped pylon.
+- Wipe the pole all the time.
+Before, during and after training, wipe the pole with an alcohol solution and a soft cloth at all times.
+This will help to keep the pole dry all the time for a better grip on your skin.
+This means that there is less chance to get injured, and in general, it is easier to perform tricks and elements on a dry wiped pole.

 - Think about magnesia.
-Many pylonists use a special remedy for dry skin – magnesia.
+Many pole dancers use a special remedy for dry skin – magnesia.
 It’s the same substance that bodybuilders use, for example, to lubricate their hands to take the weight of the barbell.
-In the case of the pylon, liquid magnesium is the most suitable powder.
+In the case of the pole, liquid magnesium is the most suitable powder.
 But if your palms are dry enough without it and do not sweat, try without it.